Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

 # Something sort of resembling a framework (Example05.cs)
 No, it's not *really* a framework now, but it's starting to look more an more like one.
 Yes, it's still another spinning cube, but the cube, this time, was generated in Maya, not by hand.
 Thus we now have a rudimentary `RenderMesh` class that holds a renderable object.

 So, a `RenderableMesh` has a D3DBuffer for vertex data, only reads Triangles (no index buffer at this point), and also contains a `RenderMaterial` class instance.
 For a lot of you, this is old hat, especially if you've worked in any 3D DCC, but a Material in this case defines color information that should be applied to a mesh.
 Typically that includes an ambient color, specular, diffuse ... textures ... it really depends on your shading model.
-For this case, tho, we're going to use a fairly simple shading model; ambient color, diffuse color and a diffuse map.
+For this case, though, we're going to use a fairly simple shading model; ambient color, diffuse color and a diffuse map.
 In a later example, we're going to do much, much more complex shaders.

 However, we need to be able to load data from an intermediate file format.
-In this case, .fbx (although other formats are supported).
+In this case, `.fbx` (although other formats are supported).
 Are we going to write our own import library?
 Hell no. There's a fantastics Open Source library out there for both C++ and C# called Open Asset Import library: (https://github.com/assimp)

 Yes, it's called AssImp.
 Shut up.

 What I've done is created a static class called `MeshManager` that tracks loaded meshes (so you don't re-load an existing mesh) and provides a `RenderMesh` for you.
 It uses the AssImp library to do all the heavy lifting.
 What we do with that library is access all the vertex and material data and generate the `RenderMesh` and `RenderMaterial` from it.
 There are a few convenience functions in there (building a proper path to the assets, including textures), as well as some data validation.

 But there is a lot more it can (and will) do.
-Loading an asset from an fbx, dae or other file format is not a quick process.
+Loading an asset from an `fbx`, `dae` or other file format is not a quick process.
 It's fairly complex.
 Also, intermediate file formats are *large*.
 They don't have to be.
 Especially considering what we want as data.
 So the actual goal of this tool class will be to eventually generate a 'transform' of an intermediate data file into a highly compact and potentially streamable version of the data, in binary form.
 But more on that later (much later).

-To that end, I've also updated the Shader as well - the constant buffer for the `LightBuffer` hasn't changed, but we've broken the `MatrixBuffer` down even further to contain the workd, view and projection matrices.
+To that end, I've also updated the Shader as well - the constant buffer for the `LightBuffer` hasn't changed, but we've broken the `MatrixBuffer` down even further to contain the world, view and projection matrices.
 This is far from optimal, but there's a reason for this madness.

 See, as I was building `Example05`, I was having a heck of a time getting the object transformation *just* right.
 So I broke the matrices down into their individual components so I could better debug them - make sure that what I was sending in was what I was expecting.